 Proposal Vote Required for Approval "Withhold" Vote Abstentions Broker Non-Votes 1.
-Election of Directors Nine nominees receiving the most "FOR" votes will be elected.
-No effect Not applicable No effect 2. basis, the compensation paid to our Not applicable No effect No effect 3.
-Ratification of the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2025 Must receive "FOR" votes from the holders of a majority of the voting power of the shares present by virtual attendance or represented by proxy at the meeting and voting affirmatively or negatively (excluding abstentions and broker non-votes) on such matter.
+Election of Directors Eight nominees receiving the most "FOR" votes will be elected.
+No effect Not applicable No effect 2. basis, the compensation paid to our named executive officers ("say-on- pay vote") Not applicable No effect No effect 3. registered public accounting firm for the fiscal year ending January 31, 2026 Must receive "FOR" votes from the holders of a majority of the voting power of the shares present by virtual attendance or represented by proxy duly authorized at the meeting and voting affirmatively or negatively (excluding abstentions and broker non-votes) on such matter.
 Not applicable No effect Not applicable